suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Available Parameters are defined in {{I-D.ietf-suit-manifest}}, section 8.4.8.

 If a Parameter is already set, suit-directive-set-parameters will skip setting the Parameter to its argument.
 This enables parameter replacement in Manifest trees.
-A Dependency Manifest can specify a default Parameter using suit-directive-set-parameters.
+A Dependency can specify a default Parameter using suit-directive-set-parameters.
 Then, a dependent of that Dependency can use suit-directive-set-parameters prior to invoking suit-directive-process-dependency.
 Since suit-directive-set-parameters has set-if-unset behaviour, this means that the dependent has effectively